exasol/bucketfs-document-files-virtual-schema/README.md

 This Virtual Schemas allows you to access document files stored in BucketFS like any regular Exasol table.
 For different file systems sources check the [files Virtual Schema][files-vs]

+**Important:** BucketFS synchronizes all files over all Exasol nodes.
+For that reason it is not an appropriate choice for storing large files.
+This Virtual Schema exists mainly for testing and training reasons.
+For production choose a different data source.

 For supported document file formats: see [files Virtual Schema][files-vs]

 * [User Guide](doc/user_guide/user_guide.md)